2011-2015 Ford Explorer

 The aftermarket dash kit will hold either a single-DIN or a double-DIN (shown) receiver (Crutchfield Research Photo)

-When you purchase your new stereo at Crutchfield, you'll get a healthy discount on the dash kit and wiring harness you'll need to install it in your Explorer.
-The wiring interface for this truck allows you to retain most functions of the Ford SYNC system, including Voice Recognition Music Search, USB, iPod, auxiliary input, Bluetooth, turn-by-turn navigation, 911 assist, and Vehicle Health Report.
+When you purchase your new stereo at Crutchfield, you'll get a nice discount on the dash kit and wiring harness you'll need to replace the base receiver it in your Explorer.
+The wiring interface for thisinstalaltion allows you to retain most functions of the Ford SYNC system.
 You'll also need a couple of other cables to make everything work, and they're part of the package.
 Oh, and you'll need a Windows PC to program the iDatalink interface, because it's not compatible with Macs.

 Detailed stereo and speaker removal instructions

 Installing the new receiver is largely a matter of hooking everything up (instructions are included with the dash kit and wiring harness), then reversing the disassembly process.
 Once everything's hooked up, test the receiver to make sure it's working before you button the dash up again.